 Roadtrip to Tawang in Arunachal Pradesh- A Travelogue (Part II)

-Day 4, 30th September, 2017
+Day 4, 30th September 2017

-Well, we reached Tawang in Arunachal Pradesh at 8pm and we stayed at North Hill Homestay.
+Well, we reached Tawang in Arunachal Pradesh at 8 pm and we stayed at North Hill Homestay.
 The rooms had 24 hours hot water service, electricity was also there which is a big problem in Tawang, our room was very clean and warm and the view from our room was what mesmerized us next morning.

-Day 4, 1st October, 2017
+Day 4, 1st October 2017

-Because of landslides we lost one day from our itinerary we were supposed to reach Tawang on 30th September and do some of the sightseeing that day itself.
-But our plans changed now we had only one day in hand and we wanted to cover maximum spots we can.
-We wanted to visit Bumla Pass but for that you need to get your permit done and this requires almost a day.
+Because of landslides, we lost one day from our itinerary we were supposed to reach Tawang on 30th September and do some of the sightseeing that day itself.
+But our plans changed now we had only one day in hand and we wanted to cover the maximum spots we can.
+We wanted to visit Bumla Pass but for that, you need to get your permit done and this requires almost a day.

 Next from Bumla Pass we reached the Y-Junction again, it was 12:00 pm and we started towards The Shungatser lake which was 12km away.
 Most of the roads were in a pathetic condition, at some places the sun shone while at some it was raining.

 The lake was created as a result of an earthquake and there you will see trunks of dead trees.
 Located at an altitude of 12000ft above sea level, once you reach the lake the view is so beautiful that you will just forget all the pain you took while travelling from Guwahati to Tawang.

 The Tawang Monastery museum is also quite interesting.
 They have an archive of photographs which shows how His Holiness The 14th Dalai Lama entered Tawang, how he was rescued, and visit of dignified guests like First Prime Minister Pt.
 Jawaharlal Nehru, Lt Rajiv Gandhi, Lt Indira Gandhi , Sonai Gandhi, and many more.
 I found the photo gallery very interesting.

-Next we went to the Tawang war Memorial.
+Next, we went to the Tawang war Memorial.
 It is built in memory of the 2420 Indian soldiers who lost their lives in Kameng Sector during the 1962 Indo – Sino War.
-All of their names were engraved in the walls of the memorial.
-There is also a memorial of Subedar Joginder Singh, PVC (Posthumous) who faught valliantly against the chinese army and laid down his life for his country.
+All of their names were engraved on the walls of the memorial.
+There is also a memorial of Subedar Joginder Singh, PVC (Posthumous) who fought valiantly against the Chinese army and laid down his life for his country.

 At Tawang all shops closes by 7pm and they open very early in the morning.